snowman-repos/book/project_managers/README.md

 Things you will want to discuss in the meeting are:

 * Why?
 What are the project objectives?
-Who
+How should the project meet user/consumer needs?
+*